 More expensive than most foam mattresses, but price isn't a deal-breaker.

 Received high scores on responsiveness and pressure relief.
-Best-in-class customer benefits – all customers get a full-year trial period and lifetime warranty.
+Great combination of foam layers providing multi-level support.
+Strong customer reviews and best-in-class customer benefits including a year trial period and lifetime warranty.
+Minimizes motion transfer.

 Not made in the USA, but that is not an issue for all consumers.

 Scored particularly high in pressure relief and spine alignment tests.
 Adaptable foam layers respond to movements throughout the night without trapping body heat.
 Over 1,000-spring base provides support all body types and sleep styles.
 Backed by a 10-year warranty.

 Sleepers with chronic back or joint pain may want to add a mattress topper to extra comfort.

 Multiple foam layers address a variety of sleep issues.
 A "Zoned Support" layer provides extra support for hips and shoulders, and there are pressure-relieving and breathable foam layers for people who sleep hot.
 Softer foam at the shoulders provides tension relief.

 There may be a mild scent when you unbox it, but it should go away within a few hours.